bahorn/skp/README.md

 ```
 Available recipes:
     [Listing]
     default                                         # List Commands

     [build]
     clean                                           # Clean the Project
     patch-kernel kernel=env("SOURCE_KERNEL") output=patched_kernel payload=env("PAYLOAD", "") # Patch a kernel
+    patch-with-payload path payload=default_payload # Patch a kernel based on the source tree provide, and build a payload for it from source.

     [dev]
     lint

     [run]
     gdb                                             # Connect to the GDB server
     run-bios                                        # Run a Kernel via BIOS
     run-grub-bios                                   # Run the kernel via a BIOS grub rescue images - *Can not be ran in parallel!*
     run-grub-uefi                                   # Run the Kernel via UEFI GRUB -  *Can not be ran in parallel!*
     run-uefi                                        # Run a Kernel via UEFI with OVMF

     [setup]
     easylkb version kconfig=(BASEDIR / "configs/test.KConfig") extra="" # Use easylkb to build a kernel
     get-grub-uefi                                   # Download the Ubuntu's UEFI build of GRUB
     get-rootfs                                      # Download OpenWRTs rootfs
     setup                                           # Install dependencies to build the project

     [testing]
+    end-to-end path payload=default_payload         # End to end testing of a kernel tree, building the payload from source.
-    test-batch test_kernel_list payload=env("PAYLOAD", "") # Test a list of kernels
+    test-batch test_kernel_list payload=env("PAYLOAD", "") # Test a list of kernels.
+This does not rebuild the payload for the given kernel.
 ```

 To setup the virtualenv and dependencies: